hesanta2/game-of-life/README.md

 ## Demo

-You can see a live demo of this implementation of the Game of Life [here](https://hesanta2.github.io/game-of-life).
+You can see a live demo of this implementation of the Game of Life <a href="https://hesanta2.github.io/game-of-life" target="_blank">.

 * Use the play/pause button to control the animation of the game
 * Use the restart button to reset the game to its initial state